2Kelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Script 12 sorts files from the newest
 - Script 13 only prints unique list items
 - Script 14 finds and prints "root" occurrences
+- Script 15 counts the line resuls of grep